 Learning particular things

-As educators, pedagogues and workers there are a lot of times when we are seeking to foster learning but there may not be great clarity about the specific goals of that learning (see Jeffs and Smith 2016 Chapter 1).
+As teachers and pedagogues there are a lot of times when we are seeking to foster learning but there may not be great clarity about the specific goals of that learning (see Jeffs and Smith 2018 Chapter 1).
+This is especially the case for informal educators and pedagogues.
 We journey with people, trying to build environments for learning and change, and, from time-to-time, creating teaching moments.
 It is in the teaching moments that we usually need an explicit focus.

-Subject knowledge.
-Equally obvious, is that we need expertise, we need to have content.
+Equally obvious, we need expertise, we need to have content.
 As coaches we should know about our sport; as religious educators about belief, practice and teachings; and, as pedagogues, ethics, human growth and development and social life.
-It is clear that good teachers ‘have deep knowledge of the subjects they teach, and when teachers’ knowledge falls below a certain level it is a significant impediment to students’ learning’ (Coe et. al. 2014: 2).
+Good teachers ‘have deep knowledge of the subjects they teach, and when teachers’ knowledge falls below a certain level it is a significant impediment to students’ learning’ (Coe et. al. 2014: 2).

 … it is teachers using particular teaching methods, teachers with high expectations for all students, and teachers who have created positive student-teacher relationships that are more likely to have the above average effects on student achievement.